mxcl/PromiseKit/Documentation/CommonPatterns.md

 parallel and thus is much faster to complete.
 Use the above pattern in situations where tasks *must* be done sequentially; animation is a good example.

+We also provide `when(concurrently:)` which allows you to schedule more than one promise at a time if required.

 ## Timeout